bnediction/reprogramming-with-bonesis/paper.md

 *BoNesis* offers a Python programming interface to declare the dynamical properties over BNs, including reachability, fixed points and trap spaces. *BoNesis* relies on Answer-Set Programming (ASP) and the ASP solver [*clingo*](https://potassco.org/clingo) for the enumeration of solutions.
 ASP is a declarative logic programming framework for expressing combinatorial decision problems and enumerate their solutions, possibly with optimizations.
 ASP can be employed for efficiently solving $\exists$- and $\exists\forall$-expressions, thus having an expressiveness higher than classical SAT.

-We emphasize that *BoNesis* is currently restricted to locally monotone BNs only for which efficient logical encoding of domains of models are possible.
+We emphasize that *BoNesis* is currently restricted to locally-monotone BNs only for which efficient logical encoding of domains of models are possible.
 Whereas it is a common assumption when modeling of biological systems (a node cannot be both an activator and inhibitor of a same other node), non-monotone BNs are also employed, and cannot be addressed with the current implementation.

 The usage of *BoNesis* Python programming interface and command line will be explained along with the code snippets provided in the next sections.